lgcyofficial/AIHedgeFund/README.md

 - `investment committees` challenge large decisions
 - `performance teams` compare results to benchmarks and historical regimes

-The product makes that workflow visible and interactive.

-That is why the idea feels tangible beyond a hackathon:
+That is what makes the idea tangible beyond a hackathon:

 - it can be used as an internal PM/research/risk prototype
 - it can serve as a training and simulation tool for discretionary teams